DeltaE/Canada-U.S.-ElecTrade/src/README.md

 ## 2. Data File
 The data file, `CanadaUSA.txt` holds all data read in during the solving process.

+## Snakefile
+A [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow has been implemented to eaisly create new datafiles when iterating through scenarios.

+The snakemake file, the 'snakefile' also lists the relationships between raw data files in the dataSources folder, the scripts, and the processed files in the src/data folder.

 ## 3. data folder
 Contains CSV files that hold all parameter data in seperate files